-Your baby doesn’t understand the difference between day and night.
-It’s quite common for babies to be wide awake during the night and then sleepy during the day.
+Your newborn doesn’t understand the difference between day and night.
+It’s quite common for newborns to be wide awake during the night and then sleepy during the day.

 - At night try to be soothing and quiet when you’re with your baby.
 Try to keep play for daytime.

-Self-soothing is when your baby can calm down, relax and go to sleep again in her bed.
+Self-soothing is when your baby can calm down, relax and go to sleep again in their bed.
 Babies who can self-soothe sleep for longer periods and have longer total sleep times at night.

-- Give your baby some time to settle and self-soothe.
-Avoid picking up your child as soon as he grizzles.
+- Give your baby some time to settle.
+Avoid picking up your baby up as soon as they grizzle.
 It’s normal for babies to grizzle when you first put them into the cot.

-- As your baby gets older, give her some time to settle and self-soothe if she grizzles when she wakes during the night – she might re-settle without your help.
-If you hear real crying, you might need to help her settle.
+- As your baby gets older, give baby some time to settle if they grizzle when they wake during the night – baby might re-settle without your help.
+If you hear real crying, you need to help your baby settle.

 - Try the patting settling technique.
-The advantage of patting over cuddling is that your baby is still going to sleep in the cot.
-Ideally, you stop patting when your baby has calmed down, but just before sleep comes.
+With this technique, you pat your baby until they calm down, but you stop patting just before sleep comes.
+A benefit of patting is that your baby is still going to sleep in the cot.

-When it feels right for you, it can help to start doing things in a similar order each day – feed, play, sleep.
-A consistent routine like this will help your baby settle into a regular sleep pattern.
+When it feels right for your baby and you, it can help to start doing things in a similar order each day – for example, feed, play, sleep.
+A baby sleep routine like this will help your baby settle into a regular sleep pattern.

-So when your baby wakes up, a routine might be to:
+So when your baby wakes up during the day, a routine might be to:

 - take time for talk and play

-- put him back down for sleep when he shows tired signs.
+- put baby back down for sleep when baby shows tired signs.